Lothian Buses: Awards

-Lothian Buses have won several bus awards for their services to the Lothian region including Bus Operator of the Year in the 2007 UK Bus Awards, and has subsequently been voted Public Transport Operator of the Year (Bus) at the 2008 National Transport Awards, at which the company was cited for its substantial route development, 32% growth in passenger numbers since 1998 and £100 million investment in low-floor buses since 2000.
+Lothian Buses have won several bus awards for their services to the Lothian region including in the 2007 UK Bus Awards, and has subsequently been voted Public Transport Operator of the Year (Bus) at the 2008 National Transport Awards, at which the company was cited for its substantial route development, 32% growth in passenger numbers since 1998 and £100 million investment in low-floor buses since 2000.

 Lothian Buses was voted Best UK Bus Company in 2002 and 2003.
-Vehicles previously carried the wording Voted Scotland's Best Bus Company 2006 in a laurel wreath type logo near the fleetname.
+Vehicles previously carried the wording "Voted Scotland's Best Bus Company 2006" in a laurel wreath type logo near the fleetname.

 In November 2011, the company won the Top City Operator of the Year award at the UK Bus Awards.

 In June 2023, Lothian Buses received the Excellence in Transport Accessibility award and the Excellence in Innovation and Technology award at the Scottish Transport Awards.
 In 2024, the company was named Bus Operator of the Year at the National Transport Awards.
 Lothian Buses was also awarded the Gold Employer Recognition Scheme Award from the Ministry of Defence and the silver award in the Employer of the Year category at the Scottish Veteran Awards.
 In 2025, its Lothian Country Service 43 received the Excellence in Transport Best Bus Service award.